marc2332/bliss/doc/docs/config_session.md

           print "OK beamline is aligned :)"
         EOF

-Load script file from the setup of your session:
+To load a script file from the setup of a session:

         % cat ~/local/beamline_configuration/sessions/eh1_setup.py
         load_script("eh1_alignments")